GII/emdb/docs/source/how_to_do/work_with_goals.md

 # How to work with Motivations
 In this section, we are going to explain how to work with the motivational cognitive nodes in the context of the e-MDB cognitive architecture of the PILLAR Robots project.
-Here you will be able to check how to configure robot's motivations either as Goals or Desires/Drives nodes and how to interact with them in order to get the expected behavior.
+Here you will be able to check how to configure robot's motivations either as Goals or Robot Purpose/Drives nodes and how to interact with them in order to get the expected behavior.

 ## How to configure a standalone Goal node